Pension tax

 2. You must have been a member of a UK-registered pension scheme (this does not include the state pension) in each of the tax years from which you wish to carry forward.

-3. You haven’t triggered the money purchase annual allowance MPAA.
+3. You must not have triggered the MPAA.

 Pension lifetime allowance